Fourth Trimester- You and Your Baby

 - What is Fourth Trimester?

-- Why is 4th Trimester Important for Your Newborn Baby?
+- Why Is the Fourth Trimester Important for a Newborn Baby?

 - Development of the Baby in the Fourth Trimester

 - Tips to Calm and Support Your Baby During the Fourth Trimester

 - How to Take Care of Yourself During This Period

 - Essential Equipment in the 4th Trimester

 - What Do You Learn in This Trimester?

 You must be familiar with the three trimesters of pregnancy, but have you ever heard of the fourth trimester?
 If not, then we will tell you all about it, no need to worry.
 Not everyone has heard of it, but every mom and baby go through the fourth trimester.
 The fourth trimester is a period of transition during which a new mother learns to adjust to her new routine as a mom, and the newborn tries to adjust to the outside world.

 The phase that starts right from the baby’s birth and lasts until the first three months of the baby’s birth is termed the fourth trimester.
 The development taking place in the womb is quite a challenge for the foetus, coming to terms with a totally new world outside the mother is an even bigger one for the newborn.